pulumi/docs/content/tutorials/pulumi-fundamentals/configure-and-provision/index.md

 You'll end up using these configuration values later, passing them as environment variables to the containers.

-Your Pulumi program should now match this code:
+Your program should now match the following code:

 {{< chooser language "typescript,python,go,java,yaml" / >}}